-- 5.2.1 Private label means a product with a label which bears a licensed premises-specific name or a licensed premises' trademarked name on the principal display panel (front label).
-Stickers or strip labels that bear the premises or trademarked name are not acceptable.
-(Amended Jul 2021) - 5.2.2 Private label products that comply with Subsection 5.2 of this Handbook may exceed the allocation limit of 1,000 cases of sales per Product Code (see Subsection 3.10 of the Liquor Agency Handbook for more information regarding allocated products). - 5.2.3 For new product registrations, the liquor manufacturer/agency must indicate to AGLC if the product is a private label.
+- 5.2.1 Private label means a product with a label which includes any of the following: - a licensed premises-specific name; or a) - a licensed premises trademarked name; or b) - a statement such as "Imported/Manufactured exclusively for c) name of licensed premises.

+Strip labels or stickers that bear the text above are not acceptable.
+(Amended Oct 2023)

+- 5.2.2 Private label products that comply with Subsection 5.2 of this Handbook may exceed the allocation limit of 1,000 cases of sales per Product Code (see Section 3.10 of the Liquor Agency Handbook for more information regarding allocated products). - 5.2.3 For new product registrations, the liquor manufacturer/agency must indicate to AGLC if the product is a private label.
 An example of the private label must be submitted with the registration form of the new product.
 All private label products must be approved by AGLC, Product & Pricing, prior to being registered. - 5.2.4 The liquor manufacturer/agency shall ensure private label products are listed at a wholesale price equal to or greater than the lowest general listed products that the liquor manufacturer/agency has in the same category and product type.
-If a liquor supplier or liquor agency has only one (1) product in a category and product type, the wholesale price must be equal to or greater than the lowest general listed product of all liquor suppliers or liquor agencies in the same category and product type. - 5.2.5 The liquor manufacturer/agency shall ensure the lowest general listed product is available at all times (see Subsection 5.2.4).
-If the product is out of stock for more than a two (2) month period, the manufacturer/agency will be contacted and advised to comply with the private label policy. - 5.2.6 There are no restrictions on package sizes for private labelled products other than wine, as noted in Subsection 4.4.1. - 5.2.7 Private labelled products are subject to all applicable taxes, duties and markups applicable to liquor products in that category. - 5.2.8 Private labelled products cannot be sold by a Class D licensee to other Class D licensees.
+If a liquor supplier or liquor agency has only one product in a category and product type, the wholesale price must be equal to or greater than the lowest general listed product of all liquor suppliers or liquor agencies in the same category and product type. - 5.2.5 The liquor manufacturer/agency shall ensure the lowest general listed product is available at all times (see Subsection 5.2.4).
+If the product is out of stock for more than a two-month period, the manufacturer/agency will be contacted and advised to comply with the private label policy. - 5.2.6 There are no restrictions on package sizes for private labelled products other than wine, as noted in Subsection 4.3.1.